WingRiders/datum-explorer/README.md

 bun dev
 ```

-Next.js will automatically find a free port and output the URL (e.g. http://localhost:3000).
+Next.js will automatically find a free port and output the URL, such as http://localhost:3000 (it's just an example, there is no index page on the server and following the link will result in a 404 Not Found error).

 ### Triggering the cache update: